There are soooo many variations of Marinara and Tomato sauces I have to wonder if there ever was an “authentic” marinara sauce recipe to begin with.

 Fresh flat leaf parsley (app 1/4 cup chopped)

-3-4 large cloves fresh garlic (pressed)
+3-4 large cloves fresh garlic (pressed or very thin sliced)

 Fresh Basil (large handful either whole leaves or chiffonade/ see pic below)